Charlie Inzon: Episcopal ministry

+Apostolic Vicar of Jolo (2020-2025)

 On April 4, 2020, Pope Francis appointed Inzon as the Apostolic Vicar of Jolo, succeeding Bishop Angelito Lampon, O.M.I.
 His episcopal consecration took place on May 21, 2020, at the Immaculate Conception Cathedral in Cotabato City, with Archbishop Angelito R. Lampon, O.M.I., as the principal consecrator.
 Co-consecrators included Cardinal Orlando B. Quevedo, O.M.I. of Cotabato, and Bishop Jose Colin Bagaforo of Kidapawan.
 Due to the COVID-19 pandemic in the Philippines, the ceremony was held with limited attendance and was live-streamed for the faithful.

 He was officially installed as the Apostolic Vicar of Jolo on July 16, 2020, at the Cathedral of Our Lady of Mt.
 Carmel in Jolo, Sulu.
 The installation was presided by Cardinal Orlando B. Quevedo and Arbishop Angelito R. Lampon.

 Upon his installation, Inzon emphasized his commitment to peacebuilding in the region, recognizing it as a pastoral priority.
 He expressed his dedication to continuing efforts aimed at ending armed conflict and violence in Sulu province.
 Inzon highlighted the importance of proactive peace-making and building initiatives to reduce violent encounters affecting the community.

 In August 2020, following twin bombings in Jolo that resulted in multiple casualties, Inzon appealed for an end to violence and urged authorities to consult local stakeholders before considering measures such as the imposition of martial law.
 He stressed the importance of community support and cooperation to achieve lasting peace in the region.

+Archbishop of Cotabato (2025-present)

 Pope Leo XIV appointed Inzon as the fifth Metropolitan Archbishop of Cotabato on September 8, 2025, succeeding Lampon.
+He was installed on December 8, 2025, on the Solemnity of the Immaculate Conception.
+He and fellow Filipino archbishops David William Antonio of Nueva Segovia and Alberto Uy of Cebu received the pallium from Pope Leo on June 29, 2026, the Solemnity of Saints Peter and Paul.